Background pattern

 • a fine needle for subcutaneous injection,

-• Remove the protective cap from thevial of solvent: Place thereconstitution needle
+• Remove the protective cap from the vial of solvent: Place the reconstitution needle

-inject the solvent slowly into the Luveris vial.
-Move it gently without removing the syringe.No shake it.
+the Luveris powder,take your syringe, and slowly inject the solvent into the Luveris vial.
+Move it gently without withdrawing the syringe.
+Do not shake.

-• Inject the solution immediately: Your doctor or nurse will have indicated where to administer the injection (e.g., abdomen, front of the thigh).
+inject (e.g., abdomen, front of the thigh).
 Clean the chosen area with an alcohol-soaked cotton ball.
-Pinch the skin firmly and insert the needle at an angle of 45° to 90°, with a motion similar to that of a dart.
-Inject under the skin, according to the instructions received.
+Firmly pinch the skin and insert the needle at an angle of 45° to 90°, with a movement similar to a dart.
+Inject under the skin, as instructed.
 Do not inject directly into a vein.
-Insert the solution by gently pressing on the plunger.
-Use as much time as needed to inject the entire solution.
-Remove the needle immediately and clean the skin with an alcohol-soaked cotton ball, making a circular motion.
+Introduce the solution by gently pressing the plunger.
+Take all the time you need to inject the entire solution.
+Immediately remove the needle and clean the skin with an alcohol-soaked cotton ball, making a circular motion.

 If you use more Luveris than you should

-If you forgot to use Luveris
+If you forget to use Luveris

-If you have any other questions about the use of thismedication, ask your doctor, pharmacist, or nurse.
+If you have any further questions on the use of this medicine, ask your doctor, pharmacist, or nurse.

-4. Possible Adverse Effects
+4. Possible side effects

-Like all medicines, this medicine can cause side effects, although not everyone will experience them.
+Like all medicines, this medicine can cause side effects, although not everybody gets them.

-Severe side effects
+Serious side effects

 Allergic reaction

-Allergic reactions such as skin rash, skin redness, blisters, and facial inflammation with difficulty breathing can be severe in some cases.
+Allergic reactions such as skin rash, skin redness, blisters, and facial inflammation with difficulty breathing can be serious in some cases.
 This side effect is very rare (may affect up to 1 in 10,000 people).

-• Abdominal pain in the lower region accompanied by nausea or vomiting may be symptoms of hyperstimulation syndrome of the ovaries (SHO).
-The ovaries may have reacted excessively to treatment and may have formed large fluid-filled bags or cysts (see section2 under “Hyperstimulation syndrome of the ovaries (SHO)”).
+• Abdominal pain in the lower region accompanied by nausea or vomiting can be symptoms of OHSS.
+The ovaries may have overreacted to treatment and formed large fluid-filled sacs or cysts (see section 2 under "Ovarian Hyperstimulation Syndrome (OHSS)").
 This side effect is common (may affect up to 1 in 10 people).
-If this occurs, your doctor will need to examine you as soon as possible.
+If this happens, your doctor will need to examine you as soon as possible.

 Other frequent side effects